NLnetLabs/rtrtr/source/manual-page.rst

 .. option:: -c path, --config=path

     Provides the path to a file containing the configuration for RTRTR.
-See `Configuration File`_ below for more information on the format and contents of the file.
+See `CONFIGURATION FILE`_ below for more information on the format and contents of the file.

     This option is required.